parsaghaffari/browserbee/ARCHITECTURE.md

 - The Agent uses tools to interact with the browser
 - The Tracking Module provides persistence and monitoring services
 - The Options Page configures the extension settings used by the Background Module
+- The Models Module provides a flexible interface for multiple LLM providers

+## Provider System

+The provider system follows these design patterns:

+1. **Interface Segregation**: Each provider implements a common interface
+2. **Factory Pattern**: A factory function creates the appropriate provider
+3. **Adapter Pattern**: Each provider adapts its specific API to the common interface
+4. **Strategy Pattern**: Different providers can be swapped at runtime
+5. **Singleton Pattern**: The ConfigManager provides a single point of access to configuration

 ## File Organization